Seenivasan1711/Time2Crack/AI_ARCHITECTURE.md

 ## Overview

-This document outlines the recommended architecture for integrating AI/ML capabilities into the Time2Crack e-commerce platform using Python services with message queue communication.
+This document outlines the recommended architecture for integrating AI/ML capabilities into the Time2Crack platform using Python services with message queue communication.

 ## Why Python + Message Queues for AI/ML?